Basic Policy

 (b) Further bolstering the support system for outside directors

-(c) Further improving the effectiveness of the Executive Nomination Meeting
+(c) Further strengthening the functions of the Executive Nomination Meeting

 Survey results